Coordinating Classroom Management

 “I’d like to take a photo of what I did in this center.
 I think I should get an iPad now so I have time to record my work on Seesaw.”

 We also refer to this anchor chart as we teach the routine, and later, to reinforce it.
-In the primary grades at La Paz, the students stay in the classroom and the English and Spanish teachers rotate in and out of the same instructional space.
+In the primary grades at our school, the students stay in the classroom and the English and Spanish teachers rotate in and out of the same instructional space.
 For that reason, all our anchor charts that relate to shared routines are bilingual.
 In schools where each teacher has his or her own classroom, we don’t think it’s necessary to create bilingual anchor charts for these routines - simply having them in the language of instruction is sufficient.

 2) clean up signal: we ring the chime and say, "Freeze your body, give yourself a hug, put your eyes on me," or “Congelados, abrazados, mirando a la maestra,” depending on the language of instruction.
 The purpose of this step of the routine is for the students to stop working and focus on the teacher for the next instructions, which involve the next steps that they’ll follow in order to begin cleaning up.
 We use a call and response protocol for this part, calling out the instructions step by step, and having the students repeat each step.
 When we teach this part of the routine, we teach the students to put their materials down in order to follow the rest of the procedure.
 We emphasize the importance of stopping to listen for instructions and how important it is to listen without continuing to work in order to give your full attention to the instructions.
-As you’ll see in the videos, mid-year there isn’t always 100% participation in the routine - it is just the reality.
+As you may imagine, mid-year there isn’t always 100% participation in the routine - it is just the reality.
 But, we are able to use any given student’s typical level of participation as an indicator of that student’s ability to follow directions and participate in class activities.
 Some students keep working despite the tightly structured routine, and we recognize that for that student, it is ok because it is where they are developmentally in that particular skill.
 Transitional routines require a considerable amount of executive function, particularly as new routines are being learned, so it is not surprising to see some students take a while to achieve mastery with them, particularly in the primary grades.

 3) clean up: The students are given a certain amount of time to clean up and are expected to be on the rug or in their assigned seats when the time is up.
 We frequently use a song, poem, or chant to mark the time, with students required to be on the rug or in their assigned seats by the time the song/poem/chant ends.
 Sometimes the song/poem/chant is the same in both languages, and sometimes it isn’t.
 What is consistent is the approximate time allotted for cleaning up.
 At the beginning of the year, we allow a bit longer because the students need time to get used to the routine.
 As with the other two steps of this process, the clean-up procedure is taught explicitly at the beginning of the year through role-playing and dramatizations and practiced over and over and over and over and...you get the point!
 When teaching the routine, we make sure the students know where all the materials go and what their responsibilities are during clean up.